Top Doctors 2014

 How did you pick the doctors?

 We didn’t.
 Area physicians did.
-We mailed a link to an online survey to almost all of the physicians with active medical licenses in Cabarrus, Gaston, Mecklenburg, and Union counties according to a list from the North Carolina Medical Board.
-The survey asked: what doctor would you call if you or a loved one needed medical care?
+We mailed a link to an online survey to approximately 3,000 physicians with active medical licenses in Cabarrus, Gaston, Mecklenburg, and Union counties according to a list from the North Carolina Medical Board.
+The survey asked: What doctor would you call if you or a loved one needed medical care?
 Physicians had to input their license numbers to take the survey.

 So is this just a big popularity contest, then?

 In some ways, yes.
 Physicians were asked not to vote for themselves and to make their selections without regard to hospital, clinic, or health plan affiliations.
 The number of responses helps eliminate favoritism or bias.

 If doctors buy ads, do they get on the list?

 No. The survey and its tallying were conducted by a completely independent certified public accountant and results were not released before the magazine was printed.